mayaanne/foundations/sprint-4/js-code-readability-primer.md

 ---

-You will write things once through rough, and then come back to it, refactor, tidy.
+You will write things once through rough, and then come back to it.\
+This is called refactoring.
+Includes tidying, writing more concise code, making the code easier to read.

 Doesn't need to be pretty the first time, but make it pretty before you leave.

 https://github.com/dev-academy-programme/curriculum/tree/master/resources/js-writing-short-functions-ARTICLE